Solving Problems#

 So: how would you know if you’ve been successful in solving this stakeholder’s problem?

-No, the problem motivating the stakeholder is that their price suggestion algorithm doesn’t take into account the condition of equipment going up for sale.
-Given that, you would know your model was successful if the predicted prices from the model were more in line with final sale prices for equipment of all conditions.
+No, the problem motivating the stakeholder is that their pricing algorithm doesn’t account for the equipment going up for sale.
+Given that, you would know your model was successful if the predicted prices were more in line with final sale prices for equipment across all conditions.
 That’s the actual goal.

-To train a model that can differentiate construction machinery in good or bad condition, the first thing you’d need to do is have a person go through and label a lot of old listings as being in good or bad condition.
+To train a model to distinguish construction machinery in good or bad condition, the first thing you’d need to do is have a person go through and label many old listings as good or bad.
 And you’d probably need a lot of them — after all, your model would have to be able to differentiate between indicators of wear that are superficial (dirt, superficial rust, and peeling paint) and indicators of wear that are substantial (cracks, patch welds, etc.), and do so on a range of different types of construction equipment.
-Then you’d use that to train an image classifier, then you’d have to tune and validate that image classifier, then you could use its classifications to improve the pricing model.
+Then you’d use that to train an image classifier, tune and validate it, and then use its classifications to improve the pricing model.

 Alternatively, you could just (a) have someone label some old listings and use those labels directly to refine the pricing model, and (b) add a drop-down menu that asks people listing equipment to report the condition of their equipment (so that data is available to the pricing model when someone goes to list a product).
 Congratulations!
 You’ve just entirely removed image classification from this task.